 Like the “free-range” label, the “organic” label does not guarantee that animals were treated any better than animals raised on conventional, prison-like farms.
 The Washington Post reported that large operations are able to sell their eggs as organic because the USDA has “interpreted the word ‘outdoors’ in such a way that farms that confine their hens to barns but add ‘porches’ are deemed eligible for the valuable ‘USDA Organic’ label.
 The porches are typically walled-in areas with a roof, hard floors and screening on one side.”11

 Other Labels Regulated by the USDA

 None of the following labels addresses animals’ living conditions or their welfare during transport or slaughter:

-The National Pork Board offers U.S. pork producers Pork Quality Assurance Plus (PQA Plus), a voluntary program that “provides information to ensure producers can measure, track, and continuously improve animal wellbeing.”(20) PQA Plus is not enforced and does not offer farmers any incentive for implementing its standards.
+The National Pork Board offers U.S. pork producers Pork Quality Assurance Plus (PQA Plus), a voluntary program that “provides information to ensure producers can measure, track and continuously improve animal well-being.”16 PQA Plus is not enforced and does not offer farmers any incentive for implementing its standards.

-United Egg Producers (UEP) devised a scheme to use an “Animal Care Certified” label that was supposed to indicate that hens were treated humanely and inspected daily, but legal action forced UEP to remove this misleading label.
-Instead of treating hens better, the UEP has now begun using a new label that reads, “United Egg Producers Certified.”(21) This program is also not regulated or enforced, and investigations have proved that companies using this label do not treat chickens any differently than conventional factory farms do.
-Visit www.eggscam.com to view photos taken at a Maryland farm that stamped its egg cartons with the “Animal Care Certified” label.
+United Egg Producers (UEP) uses a label that reads, “United Egg Producers Certified.”17 This program is also not regulated nor enforced, and investigations have proved that companies using this label do not treat chickens any differently than conventional farms do.

 What You Can Do